View from Glastenbury Mountain tower

 Friday, August 11, 2017

-Several businesses along the trail have gained a reputation for being “hiker friendly,” which is a vague term with an understandable meaning.
-Owners of these businesses ignore the fact that hikers are smelly hobos, and provide the kinds of services that make a hike easier and more comfortable.
+Several businesses along the trail have gained a reputation for being “hiker friendly.”
+Admittedly, that is a vague term.
+The owners of businesses known for this provide services that make a hike easier and more comfortable.

 Catamount Motel in Bennington is such a business.
-The motel is more than five miles off the trail, so the owners know that to attract hikers they need to provide services like laundry and rides to and from the trail.
+It is more than five miles off the trail, and the owners know that to attract hikers, services like low-cost laundry and rides to and from the trail are needed.

 Being truly hiker friendly means more than that, though.
-There is an attitude of care and concern, and I found that here as well.
+There is an attitude of care and concern, and I found that at the motel as well.

 Trail Conditions Rock, roots and mud